STEVE INSKEEP, HOST:

 WURMAN: Good talking to you.

-GREENE: He's the director of the Center for Severe Weather Research in Boulder, Colorado.
-And he joined us from his hotel in Ardmore, Oklahoma.
+GREENE: He's the director of the Center for Severe Weather Research in Boulder, Colo.
+And he joined us from his hotel in Ardmore, Okla.